-- The Ridge Subdivision Phases 3, 4, and 5 project area does not appear to have major geological hazards that would adversely affect significant portions of the development as currently proposed.
-Geological hazards in the form of landslides, debris-flows, flooding, and shallow groundwater are capable of adversely affecting the pool and spa facility in the Phase 3 area, and the two easternmost 4-Plex units in the Phase 5 area. - Landslide hazards are considered to be high in the northern and eastern portions of the Phase 3 area, and in the eastern portion of the Phase 5 area.
-This includes the pool and spa facility in the Phase 3 area, and the easternmost 4-Plex unit in the Phase 5 area.
-The middle 4-Plex unit in the Phase 5 area is considered to have moderate landslide hazard risk, as it is located adjacent to the mapped landslide deposit.
-The landslide risk associated with the proposed structures on all other parts of the Phase 3, 4, and 5 property is considered to be low to moderate, as while there is no evidence of landsliding in these areas, they are still at risk of the potential downslope movement from the landslide deposit mapped along the northern margin of the property. - Debris-flow and flooding hazards are considered to be moderate for all areas mapped as Qal and Qac on Figure A-4.
-The only affected proposed structures with regard to the debris-flow and flooding hazards are the two easternmost 4-Plex units in the Phase 5 area.
-The debris-flow and flooding hazard is considered to be low for all other proposed structures for the property. - Shallow groundwater is considered to be a moderate to high hazard for the two easternmost 4-Plex units in the Phase 5 area, and low for the remainder of the property. - Earthquake ground shaking and radon are the only hazards that may potentially affect all parts of the project area, while other hazards have the potential to affect only limited portions of the project area, or pose minimal risk. - Rockfall and surface-fault-rupture hazards are considered to be low for the property. - Published literature, the site-specific geotechnical report (GeoStrata, 2013), and the laboratory results in this geologic hazard assessment indicate that the liquefaction potential for the site is appropriately considered low.
+- The Ridge Subdivision Phases 3, 4, and 5 project area does not appear to have geological hazards that would adversely affect significant portions of the development as currently proposed.
+However, geological hazards in the form of landslides, debris-flows, flooding, and shallow groundwater are capable of adversely affecting the pool and spa facility in the Phase 3 area, and the two easternmost 4-Plex units in the Phase 5 area (Buildings 10 and 11).
+Nevertheless, with the appropriate mitigation practices specified in the recommendations below, the risk associated with these hazards can be reduced to an acceptable level. - Two distinct Pleistocene-aged landslide deposits have been identified on the property.
+One landslide deposit (Qlso D) is the toe of a deeper-seated slump block that is found only along the northern margin of the property, and exhibits bedrock rotated into the hillside (to the north) and a very well-developed basal shear zone.
+The second is a shallow (within approximately 5 feet below existing grade) deposit (Qlso S) found in the northeastern and eastern part of the property that consists of weathered volcanic ash that is heavily sheared in places, and may represent extensive soil creep. - Landslide hazards are considered to be high in the northern and eastern portions of the Phase 3 area, and in the eastern portion of the Phase 5 area.
+This includes the pool and spa facility in the Phase 3 area, and the easternmost 4-Plex unit in the Phase 5 area (Building 10).
+The middle 4-Plex unit in the Phase 5 area (Building 11) is considered to have moderate landslide hazard risk, as it is located adjacent to the mapped landslide deposit.
+The landslide risk associated with the proposed structures on all other parts of the Phase 3, 4, and 5 property is considered to be low to moderate, as while there is no evidence of landsliding in these areas, they are still at risk of the potential downslope movement from the deeper landslide deposit mapped along the northern margin of the property. - Debris-flow and flooding hazards are considered to be moderate for all areas mapped as Qal and Qac on Figure A-4.
+The only affected proposed structures with regard to the debris-flow and flooding hazards are the two easternmost 4-Plex units in the Phase 5 area (Buildings 10 and 11).
+The debris-flow and flooding hazard is considered to be low for all other proposed structures for the property. - Shallow groundwater is considered to be a moderate to high hazard for the two easternmost 4-Plex units in the Phase 5 area (Buildings 10 and 11), and low for the remainder of the property.

+- Earthquake ground shaking and radon are the only hazards that may potentially affect all parts of the project area, while other hazards have the potential to affect only limited portions of the project area, or pose minimal risk. - Rockfall and surface-fault-rupture hazards are considered to be low for the property. - Published literature, the site-specific geotechnical report (GeoStrata, 2013), and the laboratory results in this geologic hazard assessment indicate that the liquefaction potential for the site is appropriately considered low.
 However, due to the presence of some granular soils and shallow groundwater, the potential for liquefaction occurring at the site cannot be ruled out, but would be expected to be highly localized should liquefaction occur.
 The underlying Norwood Tuff is a bedrock unit and is precluded from the possibility of liquefaction.